chef-boneyard/chef-client/README.md

 Opscode Cookbooks
 -----------------

-The `chef-client::cron` recipe requires the `cron_d` LWRP from Opscode's cron cookbook, so that is a dependency, otherwise the cron recipe will fail to converge.

-Other cookbooks can be used with this cookbook but they are not explicitly required.
+Some cookbooks can be used with this cookbook but they are not explicitly required.
 The default settings in this cookbook do not require their use.
+The cron cookbook is only needed for the cron recipe if `node["chef_client"]["cron"]["use_cron_d"]` is set to true (it's false by default).
 The other cookbooks (on community.opsocde.com) are:

 * bluepill
 * daemontools
 * runit
+* cron

 See __USAGE__ below.